NEET Exam > NEET Notes > Biology Class 12 > NCERT Exemplar Sexual Reproduction in Flowering Plants - 2 - Biology Class 12 - NEET

 Q.1.
 List three strategies that a bisexual chasmogamous flower can evolve to prevent self pollination (autogamy).

-• Second device: In some species, the anther and stigma are placed at different positions so that the-pollen cannot come in contact with the stigma of the same flower.
-This condition is called heterostyly.
+In some flowers, the anther and stigma are placed at different positions so that pollen cannot come in contact with the stigma of the same flower.

-The third device to prevent inbreeding is self-incompatibility or self-sterility.
-This is a genetic mechanism and prevents self-pollen (from the same flower or other flowers of the same plant) from fertilising the ovules by inhibiting pollen germination or pollen tube growth in the pistil.
+Self-incompatibility is a genetic mechanism that prevents pollen from the same flower or from other flowers of the same plant from fertilising the ovules by inhibiting pollen germination or pollen tube growth in the pistil.

 Q.2.
 Given below are the events that are observed in an artificial hybridization programme.
 Arrange them in the correct sequential order in which they are followed in the hybridisation programme.